Mr. Magoo: Creation and character

+In other media

 Television

 In the 1960s, UPA turned its attention to television and began producing the series Mister Magoo for the character.
 Because UPA had shut down its animation studio in 1959, the animation for these cartoons was done by Jack Kinney Productions and Larry Harmon Pictures.
 The cartoons suffered from varying character designs and choppier animation, due to rushed production schedules.
 Magoo's nephew Waldo (voiced, as in most of the theatrical cartoons, by Jerry Hausner) was seldom seen with his uncle, now appearing in his own episodes, introduced by a brief phone conversation from Magoo's point of view, which acted as a teaser.
 The Waldo episodes also featured a slick-talking con man named Prezly, and they always ended with a return to Magoo saying, "Oh, that Waldo and Prezly.
 What'll they be up to next?
 Hee hee hee!"

 Magoo's houseboy Cholly (i.e., "Charlie") took up a lot of Waldo's slack.
 Cholly was an Asian stereotype with huge buck teeth and fractured English pronunciation.
 Still other cartoons featured Tycoon Magoo, voiced by Mel Blanc, and his bumbling assistant Worcestershire.

-In 1962, UPS released Mister Magoo's Christmas Carol, an abbreviated but largely faithful retelling of Charles Dickens' tale.
+In 1962, UPA released Mister Magoo's Christmas Carol, an abbreviated but largely faithful retelling of Charles Dickens' tale.
 It was the first ever animated Christmas special made for television and the first hour-long animated TV special and is considered to be a holiday classic of the 1960s, ranking alongside A Charlie Brown Christmas and How the Grinch Stole Christmas!.
 The special inspired the production of an animated TV series titled The Famous Adventures of Mr. Magoo, which placed Magoo as an actor in other well-known stories.
 After an introduction in Magoo's backstage dressing room, Magoo was depicted in such roles as The Count of Monte Cristo, Merlin in an upbeat retelling of the story of King Arthur, Friar Tuck in Robin Hood, and Puck in A Midsummer Night's Dream.

 In 1970, Mr. Magoo starred as Uncle Sam in the TV special Uncle Sam Magoo.
 Magoo later starred in a new Saturday morning television series called What's New, Mr. Magoo?, which ran during the 1977-78 television season on CBS.
 This series was made under license by the DePatie–Freleng studio, as UPA had by this time ceased in-house cartoon production.

 The theatrical UPA Mister Magoo cartoons remained in TV syndication throughout the years, including being featured on Nickelodeon's mid-1990s variety series Weinerville.

+Comics

+Various comic books were published by Dell.